The DC Access to Justice Commission thanks the Mayor, Chairman Mendelson and the D.C. Council for their support of the Access to Justice Initiative.

 WHY IS CIVIL LEGAL AID SO IMPORTANT

-The Access to Justice Initiative is an essential part of the District’s safety net and key to recovery.
+The Access to Justice Initiative is an essential part of the District’s safety net.
 An equitable recovery means having resources available and ensuring meaningful access to them.
 Access to legal help is critical when District residents face wrongful denials, errors in calculating benefit awards, and legal disputes that need to be litigated in our administrative and court tribunals.
-Initiative programs support the fundamentals of life – the roof over your head (evictions and foreclosures); the stability of your family (child custody, child support, guardianships); personal safety (protection against abuse); and financial sustenance (access to public benefits, protection from unscrupulous debt collectors, ability to file for bankruptcy).
-Legal providers have been on the front lines since the pandemic began, doing affirmative outreach, solving problems, and helping District residents deal with the impact of COVID-19.
+Initiative programs support the fundamentals of life – the roof over your head (evictions and foreclosures); the stability of your family (child custody, child support, guardianship); personal safety (protection against abuse); and financial sustenance (access to public benefits, protection from unscrupulous debt collectors, ability to file for bankruptcy).

 District residents’ need for civil legal help continues to be great.
 The District faced a civil justice crisis before the pandemic, when 75-97% of litigants in high-stakes legal cases lacked counsel.
-Providers were unable to meet the demand even before COVID-19 worsened civil legal needs.
-This crisis has grown in the shadow of COVID-19: A 300% increase in calls to a domestic violence clinic & one year’s worth of clients in 3 months; A 40% increase in complaints about financial scams and frauds perpetrated against DC residents; 4 times the number of unemployment appeals in context of 200,000+ pandemic UI requests; over 5,000 tenants & small landlords served through legal phone line, even with eviction moratorium; and over 1,000 calls from unrepresented litigants seeking help in family law cases.
-Providers will be overwhelmed as courthouses reopen and moratoria expire, with debt collection attorneys planning to file at least a thousand cases per month once moratoria expire, and, even with rental support available, legal assistance being essential to tide a wave of eviction filings.
+Providers were unable to meet the demand even before the pandemic worsened civil legal needs.
+This crisis has grown even as the pandemic wanes.
+Increases in calls for help in domestic violence and related case filings in D.C.
+Superior Court.
+Increases in complaints about financial scams and frauds perpetrated against DC residents.
+Over 7,000 tenants & small landlords served through legal phone line, and a growing housing crisis as evictions, related case filings grow and rental assistance ends.
+Thousands of calls from unrepresented litigants seeking help in family law cases.

 We must do more to meet the need for civil legal help, but can only do that with greater resources.
 Legal services must be part of the solution as we emerge from the pandemic.